Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     training institutions or being a new doctoral student, the recognition and conversion of learning and research results must not exceed 50% of the total volume of the training program.
-3. The training institution\'s regulations specify in detail the retention period, the composition of the professional council, and the process of recognizing and converting the learning and research results of graduate students.
+3. The training institution's regulations specify in detail the retention period, the composition of the professional council, and the process of recognizing and converting the learning and research results of graduate students.